Bloom's Taxonomy MCQ Quiz!

 Explanation

-At the knowledge level, students are expected to recall information.
-This means that they should be able to remember and retrieve previously learned facts, concepts, or procedures.
-Arguing the point, categorizing topics, and calculating distances are not specifically related to recalling information, but rather involve higher-level thinking skills such as analyzing, synthesizing, and applying knowledge.
-Therefore, the correct answer for this question is recall information.
+At the Knowledge level, students are expected to recall information, meaning they should be able to remember and retrieve previously learned facts, concepts, or procedures.
+Arguing, categorizing, and calculating require higher-level thinking skills like analyzing and applying knowledge, which go beyond simple recall.

 Rate this question: